dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTutorial/content.md

 ### Modbus Configuration

+At this stage, we configure the RS-485 port and the Modbus protocol parameters to ensure that the Finder OPTA is able to communicate with the Finder 7M series.

 Once the PC-Finder OPTA connection is verified, right-click on `Device (Finder Opta)` and select `Add Device`.

 ![Device Menu](assets/en/06-device-menu.png)